walmartlabs/lacinia/docs/tutorial/component.rst

     }

-The Server component is responsible for setting up the Pedestal service.
-Nearly all of that is generic *but* it needs a compiled Lacinia schema.
+The Server component is responsible for setting up the Pedestal service, which requires a compiled Lacinia schema.
 The SchemaProvider component exposes that schema as its ``:schema`` key.

 Later, we'll be adding additional components for other logic, such as database connections,